prondubuisi/psalmoutput/report.md

 ## Phase 1
 ### Analyzing Civi-core with Psalm Locally

+During the Community bonding phase the CiviCRM team provided a remote server for use by me and my mentors for this project implementation.
+Though a remote server was provided my mentors made me understand that analysis would have an easier workflow if I tried Psalm out Locally on my Computer.
+To acheive local analysis I did the following;

 * I created my own [fork](https://github.com/prondubuisi/civi-mirror) of the Civi-core repository
 * I cloned the fork to my Local System
 * Tried Running Psalm on the local repository
 * Opened [Issues](https://github.com/vimeo/psalm/issues?q=is%3Aissue+author%3Aprondubuisi+is%3Aclosed) in the Psalm Repository to fix errors encountered while running psalm locally

+From Beginning it was clear there was no way I would implement my static analysis project  directly on the CiviCRM Jenkins Tool chain as the infrastructure  was used on daily basis for active development, hence I was provided with a server with similar configurations.

 ## Phase 2
 ### Analyzing Civi-core with Psalm on Remote Server